Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Method

 \subsection{Overview of Consensus Network}

-As illustrated in Fig.~\ref{fig:overview} (a), the Consensus Network consists of three components: the image encoder, the text encoder, and the consensus module.
-The image encoder, $F_{img}$, extracts mid-level and high-level representations of the input images as:

-where $I_r$ is the reference image, and $\bm{f^m_r}, \bm{f^h_r} \in \mathbb{R}^{C_{in} \times (H \times W)}$ refer to the mid-level and high-level image feature, respectively (\ie, output from block3 and block4 of the ResNet \cite{he2016deep}).
-Note that, since $\bm{f^m_r}$ and $\bm{f^h_r}$ are not used in the same compositor, the symbols with the superscript $m$ in the subsequent formulas correspond to $\bm{f^m_r}$ rather than $\bm{f^h_r}$, and vice versa. $C_{in} \times (H \times W)$ represents the shape of the feature maps.
-For brevity, we do not distinguish between different shapes of the image feature maps.
-The text encoder, denoted as $F_{text}$, extracts the features of the relative caption as follows:
+As illustrated in Fig.\!~\ref{fig:overview} (a), the Consensus Network consists of three components: a image encoder, a text encoder, and a consensus module.
+The image encoder, $F_{img}$, extracts mid-level and high-level reference image features as $\bm{f^m_r}, \bm{f^h_r} = F_{img}(I_r),$ where $I_r$ is the reference image, and $\bm{f^m_r}, \bm{f^h_r} \in \mathbb{R}^{C_{in} \times (H \times W)}$ are mid-level and high-level image features, respectively (\ie, output from block3 and block4 of the ResNet\!~\citep{he2016deep}). $C_{in} \times (H \times W)$ represents the shape of the feature maps.
+For brevity, we do not distinguish between different shapes of image features.
+The text encoder, denoted as $F_{text}$, extracts features of the relative caption as $ \bm{f_s} = F_{text}(S),$ where $S$ denotes the relative caption, $\bm{f_s} \in \mathbb{R}^{C_{in}' \times L}$ refers to the word-level representation, and $L$ is the number of words of the relative caption.